-That is a slightly complicated way of saying that, while you just stand and admired the views in Scotland’s capital, with downtown Glasgow you have to really look to appreciate the architectural heritage and city ambience.
+That is a slightly complicated way of saying that, while you just stand and admire the views in Scotland’s capital, with downtown Glasgow you have to really look to appreciate the architectural heritage and city ambience.

 One way of spending your day in Glasgow

 Here’s a quote from an old pre-internet printed architectural guide, where the dominating building on the east side of the square – The City Chambers – is described as ‘a proud expression of the civic dignity, wealth and lavish decoration of 19th-century Glasgow’.
 Can’t put it better than that.

 Glasgow’s Merchant City

 The Merchant City is a label for the part of Glasgow where the merchants formerly lived and also had their warehouses.
 It is greatly altered since their day.

 The Merchant City – built on slavery

 The so-called ‘Tobacco Lords’ were really involved in a dreadful trade, entirely dependent of slavery.
-However, in Glasgow’s defence, by the early 19th century it became a leading light in the Abolitionist movement.
+Scotland’s participation in this has often in the past been glossed over.

 There’s Hutchesons’ Hall (1802-5) with clock and steeple, closing the view up Hutcheson Street; and the Trades House (Robert Adam 1791-4) performing the same function on Garth Street, beyond the giant blue wheelie bins and beer kegs that are a reminder that this is an eating and drinking hotspot.

 An explanatory notice outside says ‘Merchant Square – where it never rains’ – a reminder of just one of the advantages of having a roof.
 Basically, it’s a big hall with – guess what? – even more restaurants.

 Yes, there are lots of fine buildings: St Andrew’s in the Square is an 18th-century A-listed former church, still considered one of the finest classical churches in the British Isles.
-It’s now much cheerier than your average Scottish kirk though, as it’s now Glasgow's Centre for Scottish Culture, promoting Scottish music, song and dance.
-They often hold ceilidhs here …..

 Glasgow – shop, eat, drink, shop some more